techidaily/site-win11-tips/source/_posts/overcoming-operation-failure-in-windows-11-error-0x0000011b.md

 ## 3\.
 Install the Printer Manually via the Local Port

- A little complicated, yet a working solution to fix the operation failed error 0x0000011B is to[add your printer manually to Windows](https://www.makeuseof.com/windows-11-add-wired-wireless-printer/) for the local port.
+ A little complicated, yet a working solution to fix the operation failed error 0x0000011B is to [add your printer manually to Windows](https://www.makeuseof.com/windows-11-add-wired-wireless-printer/) for the local port.
 Here’s how to do it.

 1. Press**Win + I** to open**Settings** .
 2. Next, click on**Devices** and then open the**Printers & scanners** tab.